alexandres/pdfrename/README.md

 *Isn't this expensive?
 In my personal collection of research papers, renaming each PDF uses ~2.1K tokens on average.
 At `gpt-3.5-turbo-0125` current cost of $0.0005 / 1K tokens, that means renaming each PDF costs ~$0.001 (1 tenth of a penny).
 I think it's worth it!*

+*Why does it add -PR.pdf to the end of filenames?
+Since the cost is non-zero to rename files, pdfrename needs to keep track of files which have already been renamed to avoid renaming again.
+I wanted something simpler than having to store a db, using filesystem attributes, or storing additional metadata files.
+I settled on using this suffix as a marker for renamed files.*

 ### Before

 ![Before](figures/before.png)